llobato/docs/docs/other/install-gwms-frontend.md

     -   missing or expired or too short-lived proxy
     -   incorrect ownership or permission on the certificate/proxy file
     -   missing certificates
-- If the frontend http server is down in the factory there will be errors like "Failed to load file 'description.dbceCN.cfg' from `http://FRONTEND_HOST/vofrontend/stage`."
+- If the Frontend http server is down in the glidein logs in the Factory there will be errors like "Failed to load file 'description.dbceCN.cfg' from `http://FRONTEND_HOST/vofrontend/stage`."
     - check that the http server is running and you can reach the URL (`http://FRONTEND_HOST/vofrontend/stage/description.dbceCN.cfg`)

 Advanced Configurations